robert-z-lehr/Building-Flask-API-for-Vacation-Planning-and-Exploring-Climate-Data/README.md

+# Trip planning to Hawaii around weather conditions
-A climate analysis and data exploration are performed and completed for Honolulu, Hawaii, using Python, SQLAlchemy, Pandas, and Matplotlib.
+A climate analysis and data exploration is performed for Honolulu, Hawaii, using Python, SQLAlchemy, Pandas, and Matplotlib.
 The analysis involves investigating precipitation and station data.
 A Flask API is used to provide climate-related information.

 Goals:
 1. __Analyze climate data:__ Use SQLAlchemy ORM (Object-Relational Mapping) queries to explore climate data, including precipitation and temperature observations.